 Coconut oil, on the other hand, has a high level of stability and can handle higher levels of heat without oxidizing and turning rancid.
-So when you need a little something in the pantry some coconut oil.
 When you get your container of oil be aware that unless it’s hot in your home it’ll probably be solid.
 It melts quickly when warmed but saturated fats are solid at room temperature or below.

 Here are some options that I personally use: